abayomi185/simple-pump-and-dump-bot/README.md

 Run ```python3 bot.py``` and follow prompts until the coin name input.
 <br/>

-Input coin name at the right time for pump (pump signal) and wait for earnings!
+Input the coin name at the right time for pump (pump signal) and wait for earnings!

 Good Luck!